1Solon/AS2-AES-Encryption/README.md

 ## Usage
 To use the library, simply include the `libRijndael_lib.so` or `rijndael.h`  header file in your project and link against the `rijndael` library.

+**Note: this project is intended as an example only, DO NOT EVER USE SELF-BUILT CRYPTO IN A REAL PROJECT.**

 ## Building
 To build the library, run the following commands:
 ```bash